You will not have to pay twice. Just make sure you are logged in to the App Store on both devices with the same ID.

 You may need to use the IP address of your computer rather than browsing for it.
 You can get that from your computer's network settings.
 Make sure to get the address of the interface that you are actually using to connect to the tablet, e.g. wired Ethernet or WiFi.

-Send me any info you can cobble together with a clear description of the problem and steps that got you there, things you tried, other things in your environment or configuration that might be relevant, events from your childhood that relate, etc. [email protected]
+Send me any info you can cobble together with a clear description of the problem and steps that got you there, things you tried, other things in your environment or configuration that might be relevant, screenshots (there are never too many screenshots), events from your childhood that relate, etc. [email protected]